potatoeggy/eifueo/docs/sch3uz.md

 !!! warning
     Copper can form $1+$ ions by losing its singular 4s electron and such is the only transition metal that can have a possible oxidation state of $+1$.

+### Physical properties of transition elements

+The spin of electrons is the cause behind an element's magnetism.

+**Diamagnetic** substances only have paired electrons in their d orbitals.
+The opposite spins of the electrons cancel each other out so the magnetic effect is very weak (negligible), so they are known as being non-magnetic.

+**Paramagnetic** substances have unpaired electrons in their d orbitals.
+Their unpaired electrons are aligned under the effect of an external magnetic field **temporarily** until the field is removed.
+An increase in the number of unpaired electrons increases the strength of the magnetic effect.

+**Ferromagnetic** substances have the largest magnetic effect and also have unpaired electrons in their d orbitals.
+These electrons in a **large number** of atoms are aligned by an external magnetic field and stay sligned after the field is removed, permanently magnetising the object.
+Only **iron, cobalt, and nickel** among other rare earth elements are ferromagnetic.
 ## 14.1 - More covalent bonding

 To form bonds, orbitals overlap to form new **molecular orbitals** where electrons spend most of their time in.